 Head a little beyond the glitz of the Costa Smeralda and discover endless little coves and bays of the most picture-perfect variety.
 A sunset bottle of fizz and some nibbles here will stay with you forever.

-Flora, Original Diver
+Harriet, Original Diver

 Diving in Sardinia offers aquarium-like conditions with almost limitless visibility.
 Often described as the most exciting diving in the Mediterranean, it is both varied and suitable for all divers, from novices to the more experienced.